Alison Frankel

 Transparency, Accountability, Vulnerable Sources: Guidance From The 2025 Collier Awardees

-Journalists from The Washington Post, The New Yorker, NBC News, Arab Reporters for Investigative Journalism, Mississippi Today, The Baltimore Banner, Documented, and more on reporting on Amazon, hostile state governments, and universities; working with survivors of trauma; and explaining their decision-making to audiences every step of the way at the first annual Collier Awards Symposium for Ethics in Journalism.
+Reporting on Amazon, hostile state governments, and universities; working with survivors of trauma; and explaining their decision-making to audiences and more at the first annual Collier Awards Symposium for Ethics in Journalism held April 11, 2025.

 Why The Colorado Sun Remains Committed to Diversity